soohyuncha/soohyuncha.github.io/_posts/2023-08-27-transformer-accel.md

 <br>

 <span style="font-size: 16px;">
-&nbsp; &nbsp; &nbsp; Transformer-based neural network consists of a stack of transformer layers and additional epilogue layer depending on its target task.
+&nbsp; &nbsp; &nbsp; <span style="font-size: 26px;">T</span>ransformer-based neural network consists of a stack of transformer layers and additional epilogue layer depending on its target task.
 Number of transformer layer varies according to model capacity.
-For example, BERT-base uses 12 layers whereas BERT-large uses 24 [[2]](#6-reference).
+For example, BERT-base uses 12 layers whereas BERT-large uses 24 [[2]](#5-reference).
 <br>
 &nbsp; &nbsp; &nbsp; A single transformer layer is shown in left part of Figure 1.
 It is composed of three main parts:
 <strong> <em> QKV generation, Multi-head attention, Feed forward network (FFN). </em> </strong>
- Dimension of block input is (n, d<sub>model</sub>) where n is sequence length and d<sub>model</sub> is embedding dimension (768 for BERT-base) [[2]](#6-reference).
+ Dimension of block input is (n, d<sub>model</sub>) where n is sequence length and d<sub>model</sub> is embedding dimension (768 for BERT-base) [[2]](#5-reference).
 In QKV generation stage, the block input is processed by three different fully connected layers, resulting in three matrices: Q (Query), K (Key), and V (Value).
 QKV matrices are divided into h heads and processed by multi-head attention layer.
 Let's take a look at the operation of single head attention layer, shown in the right part of Figure 1.
 Matrix multiplication of Q and transpose of K is processed by row-wise softmax operation.
 This result is especially referred to as the <em> attention score(=probability) </em> which indicates the degree of correlation